CyberGen49/CyberVideoPlayer/README.md

 ### 1.4.0 - 2021-11-04
 * Added a context menu option to disable blur effects
 * Reorganized some files
+* Created the embed generator (find the link above)
+* Added OpenGraph meta tags to all pages

 ### 1.3.1 - 2021-11-03
 * Bug fixes and minor improvements